internxt/cli/README.md

   -n, --name=<value>  The new name for the folder

 HELPER FLAGS
-  -x, --non-interactive  Prevents the CLI from being interactive.
-When enabled, the CLI will not request input through
+  -x, --non-interactive  [env: INXT_NONINTERACTIVE] Prevents the CLI from being interactive.
+When enabled, the CLI will
-                         the console and will throw errors directly.
+                         not request input through the console and will throw errors directly.

 GLOBAL FLAGS
   --json  Format output as json.